awsdocs/aws-codebuild-user-guide/doc_source/sample-ecr.md

       }
       ```

-1. Create a build project, run the build, and view build information by following the steps in [Run AWS CodeBuild directly](how-to-run.md)\.
+1. Create a build project, run the build, and view build information by following the steps in [Run CodeBuild directly](how-to-run.md)\.

    If you use the AWS CLI to create the build project, the JSON\-formatted input to the `create-project` command might look similar to this\. \(Replace the placeholders with your own values\.\)